 Marriage today is about finding the one person who sets your soul on fire and committing your neverending patience, love, and faithfulness to them in front of your family and friends.
 If marriage has evolved into something more than marrying a person who you’ve never met before, why are we keeping these old traditions on our wedding days?

 By doing a first look, you’re not only breaking an old tradition but there are SO many perks that will benefit you and your future spouse.
 Here are my 5 reasons why you should do a first look on your big day:

 1. Time alone together.
 Believe it or not, you won’t spend very much time together with your spouse on your wedding day– crazy, right?
 You will be so busy getting ready, taking photos, and seeing friends and family that you won’t have much time to be alone by yourselves.
 Doing a first look ensures alone time together as well as calming any built-up nerves during the getting ready process.

 2. Nerves.
 Speaking of nerves, doing a first look will calm those anxious nerves.
 You might not think you’ll be nervous on your wedding day, but holy cow, you will be wrong!
 Most brides don’t feel like a bride until she’s all dressed up and then a sea of nerves and emotions rush over her.
 Once you’re able to see, touch, and kiss your future spouse all of those nerves will dissolve in about two seconds.

 3. Two reactions.
-Some brides think a first look will ruin the emotional reaction by their future spouse seeing her as she walks down the aisle.
+Some brides think a first look will ruin the emotional reaction of their future spouse seeing her as she walks down the aisle.
 What may not be realized is a first look and the ceremony are two completely different events.
 I have seen grooms break down and cry when he sees his bride during the first look and then again during the ceremony.
 I have seen grooms not have much of a reaction during the first look and then are a complete sobbing mess during the ceremony.